Guide to Calculating Customer Health Scores

 How cool would it be for SaaS CEOs and CFOs to be able to easily and accurately forecast expansion revenues for a particular cohort based on a set of set of behaviors within a health score!

-How Implementing an Accurate Health Scoring System Can Benefit your Business
+How Implementing an Accurate Health Scoring System Can Benefit Your Business

 Keeping an accurate health score will allow your company forecast renewal revenues more accurately.
 This will be key to your success as your SaaS business grows and renewals outgrow new business as the largest revenue stream.
 Planning for growth is made much easier when forecasted revenues match realized revenues.
 Building a predictive element into your score will mean you should know when a customer will hit a success milestone and thus expand/add-on.
 Rolling this up, you can predict what kind of ARR expansion you should expect from a particular ‘health score’ cohort.
 Again, this will allow for tighter forecasting accuracy.